 Emergency Vehicle Prioritisation

-Brisbane City Council, in partnership with the Queensland Government, is delivering innovative traffic management technology to help emergency services across Brisbane get to their destinations faster - saving valuable time and potentially lives.
-Council contributed $0.5 million to the jointly funded project that uses technology to help clear the way for emergency vehicles to get to their destination more quickly.
+Brisbane City Council in partnership with the Queensland Government, is delivering innovative traffic management technology.
+This technology will help emergency services across Brisbane get to their destinations faster.
+This saves valuable time and potentially lives.
+Council contributed $0.5 million to the jointly funded project.

 Emergency Vehicle Priority (EVP) systems provide emergency services vehicles with a passage of green lights on route to an emergency.
-As the vehicle approaches a busy intersection it will be met with green lights.
-It helps ensure our city’s ambulances and fire and rescue vehicles can move through traffic signals as efficiently and safely as possible.
+As the vehicle approaches a busy intersection the lights will be green.
+This ensures our city’s ambulances and fire and rescue vehicles move efficiently and safely through traffic signals.

-The EVP rollout has so far connected more than 300 intersections across 13 Brisbane road corridors in the past year, with plans to expand the rollout.
+The EVP rollout has connected more than 300 intersections across 13 Brisbane road corridors.
+There are plans to expand the rollout.

-EVP devices have been fitted to around 120 Brisbane ambulance vehicles and 23 fire rescue vehicles, accounting for more than half of the vehicle fleet.
+EVP devices have been fitted to around 140 Brisbane ambulance vehicles and 30 fire rescue vehicles.

-The technology is being rolled out progressively and each location is being monitored to ensure it is operating efficiently.
+The technology is rolling-out progressively and each location monitored to ensure it is operating efficiently.